 There are no second thoughts that a shift is needed to reduce the stressed, strained pen & paper assessments.
 A rise in online examinations is the one-time solution to all your problems.

 Remote proctoring ensures a controlled environment, where the candidates are under continuous surveillance, which reduces the ability to cheat.
-This feature solves two purposes: eradicates malpractices and reduces the need for too many invigilators.
-The webcam keeps an eye on the candidates at all times, behavioural alerts notify the proctor of any unpleasant activity, web browsing tolerance prevents them from switching screens, and a recorded video of the same is saved for future reference.
+Online Proctored Examination solves two purposes: eradicates malpractices and reduces the need for too many invigilators.
+The webcam keeps an eye on the candidates at all times, behavioral alerts notify the proctor of any unpleasant activity, web browsing tolerance prevents them from switching screens, and a recorded video of the same is saved for future reference.

 The time taken to check papers and analyse each and every question in pen and paper examination is very hectic and time-consuming, unintentional errors are bound to happen when the checkers get monotonous checking, neither are they proficient to precisely define the areas of strengthens and weakness for each student.
 Detailed reports are also useful/ for students who are looking for career guidance, with the report they get a clear idea of their competencies and eases decision making.
 This is how online analytical report forms the new face of evaluation.